free prenuptial agreement template

 Child Support and Custody

-Child support and custody clauses are unenforceable under AS 25.24.150 and could undermine the entire agreement.
+Child support and custody clauses are unenforceable under and could undermine the entire agreement.
 Do not include.

 Community Property Layering Option